Prof. Rose Qingyang Hu

 Rose Qingyang Hu is a Professor in the Department of Electrical and Computer Engineering.
 Prior to joining Utah State University, she held various industry and academia positions, actively participated in industry 4G standards/technology development and system level simulations.
 She was an Assistant Professor with the Electrical and Computer Engineering Department of Mississippi State University during 2002-2004.
 During 1998-2002 and during 2004-2010, she held several management and Senior research positions in telecommunication industry.
 Her current research interests include next generation (5G) wireless network, Internet of Things, cyber physical systems, design and optimization, simulation, modeling and performance evaluation.
-She has published about 170 journal and conference papers and holds over 30 patents in these areas.
+She has published about 230 journal and conference papers and holds over 30 patents in these areas.
+She is a Fellow of IEEE.

 Prof. Rose Hu is serving as the Chair for IEEE ICC 2019 workshop on Advanced Mobile Edge /Fog Computing for 5G Mobile Networks and Beyond.